shoelace-style/webawesome/docs/docs/components/code-demo.md

 - [ ] Tabbed layout
 - [ ] Provide a way to display CSS and JS separately
 - [ ] Provide a way to customize the playground used (currently it is hardcoded to CodePen)
-- [ ] Provide controls for zooming in/out
-- [ ] Automatic iframe height
-- [ ] Provide a way to hide the edit button
+- [ ] Provide a way to customize the buttons shown